Florida Gators women's soccer: Coaching staff

 Becky Burleigh became the first head coach of the Florida Gators soccer program on June 28, 1994.
 Prior to coaching at Florida, Burleigh was the head coach at Berry College, where her Lady Fury teams won two NAIA national championships.
 At Florida and Berry, Burleigh compiled an overall record of 496-141-43, with a winning percentage of 0.7610.
 She ranked fourth in total number of wins, and fifth in winning percentage, among all active Division I women's soccer coaches.

 Tony Amato served as the coach for the 2021–2022 season before being terminated after 1 season and a 4-12-4 record.

 Samantha Bohon was hired as the third coach of the program on May 16, 2022.

+On November 12, 2025, Bohon was fired after going 18-34-18 overall and 5-23-12 in conference play over 4 seasons.

 James G. Pressly Stadium

 The Florida Gators soccer team plays its home games in James G. Pressly Stadium.
 Pressly Stadium is a dual-purpose facility serving as home to the soccer team and the men's and women's outdoor track & field teams.
 It is a lighted stadium and has a seating capacity of approximately 4,500.
 The stadium is named for James G. Pressly, a 1972 alumnus of the University of Florida College of Law, who made a generous contribution to have the facility upgraded for Division I play.

 The Gators soccer team also has the exclusive use of a soccer practice field that was completed as part of the Florida Lacrosse Facility in 2009.